YouTube is a beast. It’s the second largest search engine on the internet behind Google.

 She has also collaborated with famous brands including Forever 21 and J.C.Penney.
 She’s even introduced several apparel pieces at Aeropostale.
 In addition to her makeup videos, she frequently shares anti-bullying and tolerance messages on her YouTube channel.

 YouTuber, Kéfera Buchmann, is a Brazilian actress and writer who runs the well-known and well-beloved 5incominutos on her YouTube channel.

-She had 11 million YouTube fans as of December 2018.
+She had almost 11 million YouTube fans as of December 2018.
 In 2017, she released her own novel, Querido Danese.
 She is also an actor and one of the first female YouTubers to cross 1 million subscribers in Brazil.

 Fun fact: in 2016, Buchmann has already been named by Forbes as one of the most promising young women in Brazil.

 Chinese Australian YouTuber Wendie Ayache is the mastermind behind the uber-popular Wengie YouTube channel.
 She delivers entertaining video content containing life hacks, satire, pranks, D.I.Y., and instructional tutorials to her 14.2 million subscribers.
 She also has a subscriber base of 12 million on Twitch.

 Ayache is also an accomplished singer who launched her first song "Baby Believe Me" in 2017.
 In 2018, she partnered with the luxury company, Dior, and was invited to join the Paris Fashion Week Dior show.